g-dilek/g-dilek/README.md

 - ⚡ Fun fact: **I was a pediatric nurse for 6 years, with 12 years total healthcare experience**

-I'm a web developer driven by the power of technology for good.
+I'm a web developer driven by a desire to use technology for good.
 Drawing from my background in pediatric nursing and a lifelong passion for gaming, I craft digital experiences that bring joy, community, and inspiration to the young and young at heart.

 <h3 align="left">Connect with me:</h3>
 <p align="left">